 Might be your very own.

 Earlier that year, a set of striking ads appeared by London-based companies Virol and Mellin’s Foods that were reprised in The Record over the course of 1921.
-A full-paged Mellin’s ad [Fig. 7.3] was prominently placed on the opening pages of the magazine and featured before/after images of a reclining baby – putatively the same child – depicted first in a severely malnourished state and then, some months later, as a thriving well-fed infant.
-The ad by “Virol” – which claimed that its product was used “in large quantities in more than 2,500 hospitals and public health institutions” – contained a similar (although not identical) set of before/after photos and cited a report from a University of Cambridge laboratory attributing Virol’s “remarkable results” to the presence of “Vitamines [sic] essential to growth and development.”
-A subsequent issue of The Record published this scientific endorsement of Virol and vitamins as editorial content, rather than advertising copy, blurring the lines between commercial and humanitarian enterprises.
+A full-paged Mellin’s ad (Figure 7.3) was prominently placed on the opening pages of the magazine and featured before and after images of a reclining baby – putatively the same child – depicted first in a severely malnourished state and then, some months later, as a thriving well-fed infant.
+The ad by Virol – which claimed that its product was used “in large quantities in more than 2,500 hospitals and public health institutions” – contained a similar (although not identical) set of before and after photos and cited a report from a University of Cambridge laboratory attributing Virol’s “remarkable results” to the presence of “Vitamines [sic] essential to growth and development.”
+A subsequent issue of The Record published this scientific endorsement of Virol and vitamins as editorial content rather than advertising copy, blurring the lines between commercial and humanitarian enterprises.

 Fig. 7.3 Here

 The “before and after” presentation was already a long-standing photographic convention and rhetorical strategy employed by abolitionists, missionaries, and child reformers since at least the 1860s.
-For fundraising purposes, such groups would sell carte-de-visite photos, printed on stiff paper, showing posed studio shots of slave children “as we found them” along with a post-liberation shot of the same children, now well-groomed and respectable, after having been redeemed and educated by the reformers.
-Similar before/after photos were sold in London in the 1870s to benefit Dr. Barnardo homes which reformed street children, training them to be productive members of the workforce.
+For fundraising purposes, such groups would sell cartes-de-visite photos, printed on stiff paper, showing posed studio shots of slave children “as we found them” along with a post-liberation shot of the same children, now well-groomed and respectable, after having been redeemed and educated by the reformers.
+Similar before and after photos were sold in London in the 1870s to benefit Dr. Barnardo homes that reformed street children, training them to be productive members of the workforce.
 Save the Children Fund also used the convention in The Record in early 1922 in a feature titled “The Deadly Contrast.”
 In the first photo, the frozen body of a dead child sits upright, wrapped in rags with cap askew, tucked into the outdoor corner of a brick building.
 The second shot shows a small child, snug in a jacket with a fur-trimmed hood, sitting at a table and slurping soup from a pot with large spoon.
-Behind him shines two white “SCF” logos, framing the child and broadcasting the organization’s life-saving relief work.
-By the early 20th century, before/after photography had become a shared rhetorical strategy used by non-profit groups and for-profit businesses to advertise the effectiveness of their humanitarian missions and commercial products.
+Behind him were two white SCF logos, framing the child and broadcasting the organization’s life-saving relief work.
+By the early twentieth century, before and after photography had become a shared rhetorical strategy used by nonprofit groups and for-profit businesses to advertise the effectiveness of their humanitarian missions and commercial products.